Why is my fuse box tripping breaker

 Frequently Asked Questions

-If a circuit breaker keeps tripping, try resetting it.
-If it trips again, there is likely an underlying electrical issue that needs to be addressed.
-It's best to call a professional electrician to diagnose and fix the problem.
+If the breaker keeps tripping, unplug any appliances or devices on that circuit and reset the breaker.
+If it trips again, there is likely an underlying issue that needs to be addressed, such as a faulty appliance or overloaded circuit.
+It's best to call an electrician to diagnose and fix the problem.

 Connect with certified professionals in your area